-Teenagers are always a hassle to bring around on family vacations.
+Teenagers are interesting on family vacations.
 All they want to do is lay down on the couch and check their phone.
 But I’m here to tell you there is a way to make RVing fun for teenagers.
-Here I have compiled a list of tips and tricks that will help you achieve a fun and successful day every day.
+Here’s a list of tips and tricks to have fun RVing with teens, tweens, and all kids.
 Here goes!

 Teenagers would drop whatever they’re doing to get outside and have fun playing a sport.
 It’s easy for you because all you’ve got to do is bring a football or a Frisbee.
 Simple, easy, and fun.
 Even if it requires a short drive to get to the destination, it’s worth it because everyone will be entertained!

 For example, recently we took a trip to the Oregon Coast.
-One night everyone was relaxing in the trailer (being teenagers) and we decided to get up and walk along the beach.
+One night everyone was relaxing in the trailer (being teenagers).
+We decided to get up and walk along the beach.
 We brought the Frisbee and ended up playing with it for a few hours.
 And before we knew it, our Fitbits had tracked five miles of walking!

 Let them help pick the activities.

 Ask them ahead of time what they really would like to see throughout the trip.
 You can nail your plan with their opinions in mind, making it really fun for everybody.
 No matter where you are, there is always something fun nearby.

 One night on a trip we stayed at a state park campground with a big lake.
 We had researched a couple things to do there – and turns out there was a kayak tour the next morning (that ended up being really fun and the teenagers were very happy)!

 If your RV or trailer comes with a TV, take that to your advantage and bring a movie to watch.
 (Especially if it’s raining out!)
 Bring some snacks and popcorn on the trip to make it very fun.